-The organization partners with many bird groups in the United States and abroad, from The Wetlands Institute in New Jersey, The Walserten Institute in Switzerland, The China Biodiversity Conservation and Green Development Foundation.
+The organization partners with many bird groups in the United States and abroad, including The Wetlands Institute in New Jersey, The Walserten Institute in Switzerland, and The China Biodiversity Conservation and Green Development Foundation.

 The Peregrine Fund also works with The IUCN World Conservation Union, The Species Survival Commission of The American Association For The Advancement Of Science, The International Union for The Conservation of Nature, The Wildlife Management Institute, The National Fish and Wildlife Foundation, The Klamath Bird Observatory in Oregon to further its mission.

 Do you want to support the work of The Peregrine Fund to protect and breed endangered birds worldwide, then click on the donate button and go to their website.